 "I'd rather we delay our journey than risk drowning at sea."

-Treke was absolutely going to worry.
-As the waves got choppier, it caused her to lift off of her seat with each bounce.
-The rranha was also getting stronger, which wasn't helping with her anxiety.
-She shut her eyes, tugged on her ears, and wrapped her tail around the netting near the floor.
+Treke absolutely was going to worry.
+As the choppiness of the waves increased, so did the bouncing of the boat, so much that it lifted her right off of her seat with each wave.
+Shutting her eyes, she tugged on her ears and wrapped her tail around the netting on the bottom of the boat as she endured the bumpy ride.

 "The storm is getting pretty close now!"
-Siku shouted, the boat rocking around even more.
+Siku shouted, the boat rocking and jolting around even more.

-"Kalagala, make it end," Treke whimpered to no one in particular.
-She felt the boat lurch harshly to one side and then rock back to the other.
-As she tried to correct her balance, she felt it tip again, throwing her backwards and off the edge of the boat.
+"Kalagala, make it end," Treke whimpered as the boat lurched back and forth, rocking her from side to side.
+As she tried to correct her balance, she felt it tip again, throwing her backwards, her tail losing its grip before she fell off the side of the boat.

 Treke hit the water with a violent splash, her limbs flailing about in a futile attempt to save herself.
-The chilling seawater slowed her cold-blooded body, sapping away her energy.
-She could not discern up from down from where she was, and the pressure of the water, compressing her chest, made her panic as she desperately wished for someone to save her.
+The chilling seawater slowed her cold-blooded body and compressed her chest, sapping away her energy.
+In a moment of disorientation, she could not discern up from down.
+Realizing there was no immediate way out, she stopped thrashing, her muscles aching too much to continue.

-"Are you okay??"
-Siku was trying to get them back onboard while the wind was whipping them about.
+"Are you okay, Treke??"
+Siku cried, pulling her back onboard while the wind whipped them about.

 "Hold on, I'm going to try steering us out of here!"

-They braced themselves against the wind as Siku took hold of the oar rudder, attempting to change direction.
+They braced themselves against the wind as Siku took hold of the oar rudder, attempting to change direction, but the wind was too strange for her to handle on her own.
 "This is bad!
 I need to adjust the sail!
 Here, take the rudder for a minute and try to keep the boat going straight ahead."

 "B-but I..."
-Treke froze, too afraid to assist her friend.
+Treke hesitated, too afraid to move.
 What if something went horribly wrong and it ended them both?
 She was still sopping wet from falling into the sea and didn't want to think about it happening again.

-Something went off in Treke's head, reminding her why she set out here in the first place--she wanted to help others.
+Although she was terrified, Treke had to remind herself why she set out in the first place--she wanted to help others.
 Like Siku, her journey too was something she couldn't do alone.
 "Y-yes...
 I must keep going."
 She grabbed the rudder and held on tight, struggling against the violent sea that threatened to smash apart their vessel.
 Siku, free to tighten the windward spilling line, flattened the triangular crab claw sail into a curved shape, reducing its surface.
 The boat's rocking soon died down enough so that the fuglans were able to catch their breath for a moment.

-"We should be okay now as long as we stay away from the storm," said Siku, taking back the rudder.
+"We did it… Good job, Treke.
+We should be okay now as long as we stay away from the storm," said Siku, taking back the rudder.

 "Look, you can see Gezuitaid!"
 Siku pointed to the largest moon, its pale yellow light basking everything in a comforting glow.
-It was only a few days from being full, meaning a new month would soon begin.
+It was only a few days from being full, which meant a new month would soon begin.
 "She's been protecting us this entire time."

-"Thank the moons and stars," said Treke, bowing her head.
+"Thank the moons and stars," said Treke, bowing her head respectfully.
 She felt her mind begin to clear under the soothing starlight, when she heard a soft familiar voice alert her.

 "Treke..."